RayanYousef/My-Learning-Voyage/README.md

 ## 🌍 Platforms Released
-- iOS, Androidc.
+- iOS, Android.

 ## 👨‍💻 Role and Contributions
-- **Role:**
+- **Role**:
   - Game Programmer.

-- **Contributions:**
+- **Contributions**:
-  - Developed AI for enemy behavior.
+  - Developed AI systems to enhance gameplay dynamics.
-  - Implemented a physics-based character controller.
+  - Integrated Unity Gaming Services, including networking with Relay, Lobby, and Netcode for real-time multiplayer functionality.
+  - Implemented interactive buffs that appear during gameplay, requiring players to click them to gain power-ups, adding an extra layer of strategy.
+  - Designed and implemented an in-game tutorial system to guide players through core mechanics and features.

 ## 📸 Visuals